Jane Long (climatologist): Summary

-Dr. Jane Long recently retired from Lawrence Livermore National Laboratory, where she worked as a top director and research fellow.
+Dr. Jane Long retired from Lawrence Livermore National Laboratory (2012), where she worked as a top director and research fellow.
 She focused on global strategy, energy, and the environment.
-She now helps the Environmental Defense Fund and does research at UC Berkeley.
+She is a contributing scientist for the Environmental Defense Fund while also serving as a visiting researcher at UC Berkeley.

 She has led many big projects on energy and climate policy.
 She co-chaired studies on how California can meet its clean energy goals and worked on national and state panels about geoengineering and climate adaptation.
 She also advised the governor on climate issues.

 Before that, she was the Dean of the Mackay School of Mines at the University of Nevada, Reno, and led the Great Basin Center for Geothermal Energy.
 She also chaired Nevada’s task force on renewable energy and efficiency.

 At Livermore, she oversaw programs in Earth and nuclear sciences, climate studies, risk science, and accelerator mass spectrometry.
 Her work spans many areas, from energy solutions to environmental science, making her a well-known climate strategist.